 I had been thrown in with his little group so I wouldn't go completely crazy from loneliness and he could still keep and eye on me.
 They were not my favorite people.
 I missed my friends and family in the States, but I wasn't exactly keeping in contact with them.
 I had been told from the start there were extreme consequences for me if I attempted to contact someone to help me.
 That exactly didn't stop me from sending a few emails from my ipod when no one was looking.

 I wasn't met with the response I was hoping for.
 My family had a massive job go wrong that hurt a lot of people involved last time they were involved with the mafia; after that, something like this would get you disowned.
-The replies I got told me that I was nothing but a reckless coward for disappearing when things got tough and I needed get own self out of this mess.
-They hit the nail on the head about the reckless coward thing, but a little bit of help would have been nice.
+The replies I got ranged from telling me they couldn't help to they wouldn't help me until I got out of Japan.
+Neither response was helpful.

 It sounds like I complain a lot, and I guess I do, but I have good reason to.
 When my dad died I took his place running drugs to pay off my uncle's substantial gambling debt with a Yakuza loan shark.
 I was literally dragged to Tokyo.
 Well, more like drugged and thrown into some guy's carry on.

 Working for them did have its perks.
 I had a garage by the docks and an apartment waiting for me when I got to Tokyo.
 The garage was my favorite.
 I had found an Mazda Rx-8 in DK's garage that he hated and immediately took it back to my place and started rebuilding.
-I chose times when I knew I wasn't going to be bumping into DK or his idiot friends who were always stopping by to work on it.
+I chose times to work on it when I knew I wasn't going to be bumping into DK or his idiot friends who were always stopping by.

 "You know you could put that on the lift, and then you wouldn't have to get completely under it."
 He drawled out with a smirk.
 My eyes traveled over his face trying to figure him out.
 I could tell he was a lot older than DK, and he had the same confidence a lot of the Yakuza had, but he didn't seem like one of them.
 He had on a sweat shirt and baggy khakis instead of colorful sweat pants or suits like the rest of the Yakuza wore.